Roosevelt Hotel (Manhattan): Use as shelter

 News sources reported in May 2023 that the New York City government was planning to use the hotel as temporary migrant housing, amid a sharp increase in the number of asylum seekers traveling to the city.
 The Pakistani cabinet gave its approval for the deal shortly thereafter, and signed a 3-year contract.
 The hotel, the city's ninth Humanitarian Emergency Response and Relief Center, was operated by DocGo.
 A welcome center opened at the hotel on May 15 of that year, along with the first 175 rooms in the shelter, which was ultimately supposed to contain 850 rooms.
 The lobby was converted into an "arrival center", where medical workers, case workers, and translators assisted migrants.
 The Hotel and Gaming Trades Council labor union, which represents Roosevelt Hotel employees, negotiated a settlement to reopen the Roosevelt Hotel.
 Within three months of the processing center's opening, so many asylum seekers had gone to the hotel that some migrants had to sleep on the sidewalk while waiting for a room.

 By late 2023, the hotel processed 300 to 500 migrants a day and was home to about 3,000 migrants.
 Pakistani officials reviewed four proposals for the redevelopment of the Roosevelt Hotel in September 2023, and they selected Jones Lang LaSalle in February 2024 as the site's real estate brokerage.
 By April 2024, the migrant intake center had served 130,000 people.
 Following the reelection of Donald Trump as U.S. president in 2024, members of his administration expressed concerns that gang members and criminals were being housed at the hotel, citing several violent incidents there.
 Local residents also raised concerns about quality of life issues regarding the hotel's migrants.

 Adams announced in February 2025 that the shelter would close in June, and most of the employees were laid off the next month.
 The shelter's closure negatively impacted the Pakistani government's finances and prompted reports that the hotel site could be redeveloped or sold.
 Burkhan World Investments, led by Shahal M. Khan, was among the developers who made an offer for the building.
 The shelter closed June 24, 2025, having accommodated over 155,000 people from 150 countries.
 The New York Times wrote that the hotel required extensive renovations before it could be converted back to a hotel or some other use.
 That July, the Pakistani government considered selling its stake in the hotel, tentatively valuing the property at $1 billion or more.
 Jones Lang LaSalle quit as the hotel's adviser the same month, citing conflicts of interest.
+In February 2026, the Pakistani and U.S. governments tentatively agreed to allow redevelopment of the hotel site.